jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (1) A member may, at any time during that person’s membership of a KiwiSaver scheme, on application to the manager, apply to have the manager transfer the member’s accumulation to another KiwiSaver scheme.
 (2) On application by a member, the manager must, if the other KiwiSaver scheme indicates it will accept that person as a member, transfer the member’s accumulation to the other KiwiSaver scheme in accordance with subpart 3 of Part 2.
 (3) A member may, at any time during that person’s membership of a KiwiSaver scheme, be transferred to another KiwiSaver scheme in the circumstances provided for in, and in accordance with, this Act.

+### 16B Transfer of QROPS accumulation
+(1) A member may, at any time during that person’s membership of a KiwiSaver scheme, give notice to the provider of the scheme to transfer the member’s QROPS accumulation to a QROPS.
+(2) On notification by a member, the provider must, if the member has obtained the written consent of the QROPS to accept that transfer, transfer the member’s QROPS accumulation to the QROPS in accordance with section 220C.
+(3) A member’s QROPS accumulation may, at any time during that person’s membership of a KiwiSaver scheme, be transferred to a QROPS by the provider in the circumstances provided for in section 220D.

 ### 17 Crown contributions: tax credits
 Despite rules 4 to 14C, the amount of the Crown contribution arising from a tax credit under section MK 1 of the Income Tax Act 2007 (disregarding any positive or negative returns for the purposes of calculating that amount of Crown contribution) may not be withdrawn—